Middle East

 The KSA proposed 170 Km line city has recently been reduced / optimized to 2.5 Km by the end of the current decade, perhaps in retrospect some of these initial plans were overstated.

-All of the 2025 future projected Middle East construction growth, particularly in the oil / refinery, energy, petro-chemical / industrial and commercial construction is fueled by $75 to $90 a barrel of crude oil.
+All the 2025 future projected Middle East construction growth, particularly in the oil / refinery, energy, petro-chemical / industrial and commercial construction is fueled by oil trading above $75 a barrel.
+Unfortunately, oil is trading below $70 as of this report, which could be problematic.

 Dubai continues to be a very active construction market, with numerous infrastructure and commercial projects currently under construction or in the development pipeline.

-The rising price & demand for oil could turn out to be a great boost for some Middle East countries that could benefit future Oil & Gas CAPEX construction projects.
-Construction is projected to steadily increase Qatar, UAE / Dubai, Bahrain and Kuwait over the upcoming years fueled for the most part by oil and gas revenues.
+The falling oil price & demand for oil could turn out to be a problem for some Middle East countries that could benefit future Oil & Gas CAPEX construction projects.
+However, construction is projected to steadily increase in Qatar, UAE / Dubai, Bahrain and Kuwait over the upcoming years fueled for the most part by oil and gas revenues.